AReid987/stellarAgent/ai-docs/stellarAgentDevelopmentPlan.md

 - Integrate with Telegram or create Telegram Bot to provide users the option of receiving Telegram updates and participation in Human in the Loop

 ### **III.
 Agent Functionality**

 #### 🦾 Agent capabilities

 - Create new wallets if necessary

-    - Implement Agent with functionality for browser control of lobstr.co API to create new wallets, and ensure proper security measures (e.g., 2-factor authentication, encryption)
+  - Implement Agent with functionality for browser control of lobstr.co API

+  - Create new wallets, and ensure proper security measures (e.g., 2-factor authentication, encryption)

 - Autonomously create and manage custom assets on the Stellar blockchain

-    - Develop a user-friendly interface for creating and managing custom assets, and ensure compliance with Stellar network rules
+  - Develop a user-friendly interface for creating and managing custom assets

+  - ensure compliance with Stellar network rules

 #### **Manage existing wallets and assets**